jim-schwoebel/allie/README.md

 ```
 Note the test above takes roughly 5-10 minutes to complete and makes sure that you can featurize, model, and load model files (to make predictions) via your default featurizers and modeling techniques.

+## types of data

+Load folders and data script type based on principal type of file.

+* Audio --> .WAV / .MP3 (can transcribe) --> .WAV
+* Text --> .TXT / .PPT / .DOCX --> .TXT
+* Images --> .PNG / .JPG (can transcribe images) --> .PNG
+* Video --> .MP4 / .M4A (can transcribe video, audio, and images) --> .MP4
+* CSV --> .CSV --> loads categorical and numerical data into .JSON

+This aligns well with how we define 'samples' in our pipeline.

 ## settings

 Settings can be modified in the settings.json file.
 If no settings.json file is identified, it will automatically be created with some default settings from the setup.py script.